Learning Outcomes

 A method where AML measures are tailored to the level of risk posed by clients, transactions, and services.Key Term: Customer Due Diligence (CDD)

-The process of verifying a client's identity and understanding the nature of the business relationship.
+The process of identifying the client and verifying identity using reliable, independent sources; understanding ownership/control (including beneficial owners); and the purpose and intended nature of the business relationship.

 CDD must be performed: